AshvikMishra/trackSwap/README.md

 - Ensure your Amazon Music playlist is **public** and fully loaded before scraping.
 - Run in a clean desktop environment to avoid interference with GUI automation.
 - Use a fresh Spotify token if facing authentication errors.
+- If browser is not found then change it's directory in scraper.py